FREE SHIPPING on orders over $75 International: over $250

 •Wet storage shortcomings

 Too much of a good thing is not necessarily a good thing.
 An example of such practice is the Hong Kong tea market in the 90s.
-Back in time, there was a growing demand for tea with a more mellow taste and "aged" flavor.
-That applied both to the inland market, as well as Hong Kong, Taiwan, and some countries in South-Eastern Asia, like Malaysia.
-Hong Kong was a major tea hub, catering both inland and abroad.
+Back in time, there was a growing demand for tea with a mellower taste and an "aged" flavor.
+That applied both to the inland market and to Hong Kong, Taiwan, and some countries in Southeast Asia, such as Malaysia.
+Hong Kong was a major tea hub, catering to both the inland and the overseas markets.
 However, space in Hong Kong was (as it is today) notoriously scarce and therefore expensive.
 Lots of tea merchants couldn't afford to build or use professional warehouses.
 They then stacked their teas in port cabins, in damp and stuffed spaces (some people believe that's when the "fishy smell" notion appeared), or in low-rent underground warehouses.

 Increased moisture and lack of ventilation caused more harm than good in tea leaves.
 It took years to notice the adverse effects of the wet storage, some of which include: